 Language and typos¶

-It is common practice to group minor suggestions and typos in a short list at the end of your review.
+It is good practice to group minor suggestions and typos in a short list at the end of your review.
 These points should not count in the overall evaluation of the work, unless the language is so problematic that it harms understanding.

 Q & A¶